 Investing in infrastructure

 We've invested nearly $2.7 billion in our gas utilities over the last five years, with over 61% of our investment dedicated to infrastructure upgrades—modernizing our distribution system and increasing safety.

 Our pipeline damage rate—an important measure in preventing accidental methane emissions—hit a record low in FY22.

 Through our energy efficiency programs in MO, participants reduced annual greenhouse gas emissions by over 17,737 metric tons of CO2e in 2022--an improvement of nearly 10% over 2021 GHG emissions reduction.

 Customers can reduce their energy usage and save money when they upgrade to high-efficiency natural gas appliances.

 We offer no-cost support to help customers on a fixed or limited income weatherize their homes.
 A weatherized home can reduce the average annual fuel usage by 35%.

-We appointment our first Head of Environmental Commitment in 2021 and now have a dedicated team established to analyze our business, understand our carbon footprint and develop a strategy and roadmap to meet our environmental goals by midcentury.
+Since appointing Nick Popielski—now vice president of sustainability—as our first Head of Environmental Commitment in 2021, we now have a dedicated team established to analyze our business, understand our carbon footprint and implement our strategy and roadmap to meet our environmental goals by midcentury.